 Once we’ve checked your temperature, register for contact tracing.

 We’re required by law to collect the details of people who visit our venue for contact tracing purposes.
 If you're visiting with a group, only one group member needs to register their details.

-Service NSW will hold your details securely for 28 days, and then destroy them.
+Your details will be held securely for 28 days, and then destroyed.